 If your child feels unwell it is vital school has the correct contact details and those of emergency contacts.
 Please make sure that your contact details are up-to-date.
 If you do need to update us please email email@example.com

-Due to Coronavirus restrictions the machines that students use in school to add money to their account will be out of use.
+We remain cashless for school meals.
 Students must not bring money into school.
 If you have not already set up an online payment account please email the Finance department firstname.lastname@example.org and they will send you the information you will need to set up an account.
 They will need your child's name, address and year group.

 FACE COVERINGS IN SCHOOL